Attack on Richard Nixon's motorcade: American reaction

-Eisenhower ordered that Nixon should receive a "hero's welcome" on his return; all U.S. government employees in Washington, D.C. were given the day off work to turn-out for the arrival of the vice-president.
+The Nixons stopped in Puerto Rico before returning to Washington.
+Eisenhower ordered that Nixon should receive a "hero's welcome" on his return; all U.S. government employees in Washington were given the day off work to turn out for the arrival of the vice-president.
 Nixon deplaned before "a cheering crowd of 10,000" that included the congressional leadership and ambassadors from most Latin American countries.
 Eisenhower personally greeted Nixon at the airport and the two then traveled to the White House along a route lined by 100,000 people.

 Life credited Nixon for his "courage" and said "his coolness had been remarkable".
 According to Pathé News, Nixon reflected "calm, rather than concern."
 For weeks after the attack, Nixon received standing ovations "wherever he went ... a new high in his life".
-By contrast, The New Republic claimed the attack was a hoax set up to help Nixon's chances in the 1960 U.S. presidential election.
+While Life surmised that the trip "had added immeasurably to the stature at home of a man most likely to run for President in 1960", The New Republic claimed the attack was a hoax set up to help Nixon's chances in the election.

-All twelve agents of Nixon's Secret Service detail received the Decoration for Exceptional Civilian Service from Eisenhower at Nixon's request.
+All 12 agents of Nixon's Secret Service detail received the Decoration for Exceptional Civilian Service from Eisenhower at Nixon's request.

 Venezuelan reaction

 In Venezuela, all major presidential candidates standing in the 1958 general election denounced the attack except for the incumbent president, Admiral Larrazábal.
 After Nixon's departure, Larrazábal said that he would have joined the protests if he were a student.
-Although receiving strong backing by the communists, Larrazábal lost the election to Rómulo Betancourt.
+Despite receiving strong backing by the communists, Larrazábal lost the election to Rómulo Betancourt.

-During the 1961 visit of U.S. President John F. Kennedy to Venezuela, anti-American violence also broke out, however, a repeat of the 1958 attack was avoided.
+During the 1961 visit of U.S. President John F. Kennedy to Venezuela, anti-American violence also broke out; a repeat of the 1958 attack was avoided, however.
 President Betancourt pre-deployed significant Venezuelan military forces into Caracas in advance of Kennedy's arrival and ordered the preventive arrest of suspected ringleaders.
 All 16 km of the highway Kennedy was scheduled to travel from the airport, the same highway traveled by Nixon, were closed effective the day before Kennedy's arrival.

-A 2013 editorial on the attack published by the Bolivarian radio station Alba Ciudad disputed the characterization of the incident, explaining that, "no one forced him [Nixon] to stay on Venezuelan soil, no one had him abducted, no one was blocking him or holding him in the country.
-To the contrary, people asked him to leave!"